avine/git-cheat-sheet/README.md

 git pull --rebase origin master
 ```

-Now that you local repository is up-to-date, you can merge your feature branches on master as we did in the previous section.
+Now that you local repo is up-to-date, you can merge your feature branches on master as we did in the previous section.